 5. Assemble Your Advisory Team

-Successful exits require specialized advisors working together toward your outcome.
+- Successful exits require specialized advisors working together toward your outcome.
+Including an experienced investment banker on your advisory team is crucial, as they bring deep industry expertise and can help maximize transaction outcomes.
 Building this team early gives you time to prepare properly.

 Building Your Cybersecurity Exit Team